RamiKrispin/awesome-ds-setting/README.md

 The `ssh-keyget` command creates the SSH keys files:

-To set the SSH key on your local machine, you need to use `ssh-keyget`:
+To set the SSH key on your local machine you need to use `ssh-keyget`:

 ``` shell
 ssh-keygen -t ed25519 -C "YOUR_EAMIL@example.com"
 ```
 **Note:** The `-t` argument defines the algorithm type for the authentication key.
 I used `ed25519`, and the `-C` argument enables adding comments, in this case, the user name email for reference.

-After running the `ssh-keygen` command, you will be prompted to set the file name and password (optional).
-By default it will save it under the root folder.
+After runngint the `ssh-keygen` command, it will prompt for setting file name and password (optional).
+By default, it will be saved under the root folder.

 **Note:** This process will generate two files:
 - `your_ssh_key` is the private key.
-You should not expose it!
+You should not expose it
-- `your_ssh_key.pub` is the public key that will be used to to set the SSH on Github
+- `your_ssh_key.pub` is the public key that will be used to set the SSH on Github

 The next step is to register the key on your Github account.
-On your account main page, go to the `Settings` menu and select on the main menu `SSH and GPG keys` (purple rectangle 👇🏼), and click on the `New SSH key` (yellow rectangle 👇🏼):
+On your account main page go to the `Settings` menu and select on the main menu `SSH and GPG keys` (purple rectangle 👇🏼), and click on the `New SSH key` (yellow rectangle 👇🏼):

 <img width="1054" alt="Screenshot_ssh1" src="images/git_ssh1.png">